LennardBoediger/Manufacturing-Notes/README.md

 </p>

 DEV Clamp Projekt Notes:
-* The PCB of the product should have feature two small holes for alignment pins so that the tolerances of the clamp would not have need to be this percise.
+* The PCB should have two small holes for alignment pins so that the tolerances of the clamp don't have to be so tight.
 * Wobble in the hinge of the development clamp can be reduced by adding a vertical wall to the lower part.

 <p align="left">